abhioshar/CodingAssignment/README.md

 ### 2. How will your algorithm scale? ###

-    2.1 Time wise, algorithm with scale linearly with no. of input lines and quadratically with no. of words used in a line
+    2.1 Time wise, algorithm with scale linearly with no. of input lines and quadratically with
+    max no. of words used in a line

-    2.2 Space wise, algorithm will scale linearly w.r.t input
+    2.2 Space wise, algorithm will scale same as above point as both complexities are the same.

+    2.3 Current algorithm preserves order of the sentences.
+If that is not required, we can just create a new strategy for grouping algorithm and use it in our program.
+Existing code remains closed for modification and open for extension in this way.

+    2.4 I've also used lowercasing for all the matching.
+Hence, string matching will work with both lower/upper cases.

-    2.3 Input/Output wise, I've used interfaces which can be implemented to support various other input/output sources, following the Single Responsibility and Open/Closed Solid principle.
+    2.5 Input/Output wise, I've used interfaces which can be implemented to support various other input/output sources, following the Single Responsibility and Open/Closed Solid principle.

-    2.4 Support for any grouping algorithm can be made, as I've used strategy pattern to select any algorithm.
+    2.6 Support for any grouping algorithm can be made, as I've used strategy pattern to select any algorithm.
 Interface "util/GroupingAlgorithm" can be implemented to implement any other algorithm for grouping the sentences, following the Single Responsibility and Open/Closed Solid principle.